Subramanyam-Lab/Roar-Gurobi-Testcases/README.md

     ./run_gurobi.sh
     ```

-This will solve the knapsack problem in the file `knapsack.lp` file using Gurobi.
+This will solve the knapsack problem in the file `knapsack.lp` file using Gurobi

 ## Python API Example

-The Python example requires specific Python packages.
+The Python example requires some Python packages

 To set up and run the Python example: